-WHO ARE THE BEST PEOPLE TO TALK TO AT CHURCHILL GARDENS ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?
+WHO ARE THE BEST PEOPLE TO TALK TO AT CHURCHILL GARDENS ABOUT MY CHILD'S DIFFICULTIES, SEN OR DISABILITY?

 Talk to your child’s teacher or Form Tutor about your concerns.
 If the concern is with a particular subject, you should speak to your child’s subject teacher.

-It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SENCo.
-You may wish to email, telephone or arrange a meeting with the SENCo.
+It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SEN(D)Co.
+You may wish to email, telephone or arrange a meeting with the SEN(D)Co.

 If you continue to have concerns, you can arrange to discuss these with Janella Ajeigbe, the Principal.
 The CEO, Paul Smith, can be contacted for any concerns that need to be expressed to the Governing Body.

 HOW DO WE IDENTIFY AND ASSESS PUPILS WITH SEN?

 The SEN Admissions process informs us of those with Educational Health Care Plans.
 For students with such plans, we are able to plan for as seamless a transition as possible in meeting their needs in their new provision.